LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Some predicates may have arguments that will be called as goals or
-closures that will be used for constructing goals.
-To ensure that these
+interpreted as closures that will be used for constructing goals.
-goals will be executed in the correct context (i.e. in the *calling
+To ensure that these goals will be executed in the correct context
-context*, not in the meta-predicate *definition context*) we need to use
+(i.e. in the *calling context*, not in the meta-predicate
+*definition context*) we need to use the
-the :ref:`directives_meta_predicate_1` directive.
+:ref:`directives_meta_predicate_1` directive.
 For example:

 ::